Pennsylvania Department of Health

 2. Calculation of shift C.N.A. ratios will be completed and reviewed daily for accuracy by the scheduler.

-3. The facility has developed internal incentives to retain and attract new staff.
-The facility has also initiated a Nurse Aide training program with an approved Nurse Aide training provider to develop new nursing assistants.
+3. The facility has a recruiting arm contacting local nursing talent and attempting to schedule interviews and tours.
+The facility has internal incentives to retain and attract new staff, and has scheduled upcoming events at job fairs and nursing schools to recruit direct care staff.
+Facility continues with an employee referral program to recruit staff also.
 Agency staff are being utilized in an effort to reach daily shift ratios.
+Facility recently received approval to be a nurse aide training location and will be looking to schedule upcoming nurse aide training classes.
 The scheduler will look ahead for a minimum of 1 week at projected staffing patterns to enable more time to achieve appropriate C.N.A. ratios as needed.

 4. C.N.A. ratios will be audited by scheduler and DON daily for 4 weeks, then 3 days per week x 2 months or until substantial compliance is achieved.
 Results will be reported to QAPI committee.